devakumar/NACA-SU2-MESH/README.md

 NACA SU2 Mesh using Gmsh
 ====

+Bash script for auto generating SU2 mesh for NACA airfoil

-Using nacamesh script the SU2 mesh for any airfoil can be generated as follows
+Using nacamesh script the SU2 mesh for naca airfoil can be generated as follows

 nacamesh (NACAairfoil-number) (no-of-points-on-airfoil)